 The MSIEXEC parameters can also be used for the bootstrapper (for example test.exe /qn).
 In this case they will be passed to the MSI package.

-On Windows Vista and above, in order the install the package silently the installation package should run elevated.
+On Windows 10, in order the install the package silently the installation package should run elevated.
 This can be achieved by using the "Run as administrator" context menu option from Windows Explorer or by setting the execution level to Run as administrator in the Installation Options section of the Install Parameters.
 In this case when launching the installation package the UAC prompt will appear asking for elevated rights.